 All of these thoughts are daily occurrences.
 I can’t prevent them and they won’t stop popping in my head.
 I always assume people will think the worse of me and will judge me.
 All of this happens while I’m smiling and acting confident.
 No one realises the torture that goes on in my mind.

 It’s hard to practice body positivity when there are so many aspects of my body that I despise.

 I hate the rolls in my tummy and when I’m sitting down, I always have to pull my top straight so it’s not caught in the rolls.
-I only feel comfortable wearing high-waisted trousers, if I wear anything else, my tummy finds its way out to hang over the waistband.
+I only feel semi-comfortable wearing high-waisted trousers, anything else my tummy finds its way out to hang over the waistband.
 I hate my legs, especially my thunder thighs, so I avoid wearing short skirts, and if I do, I wear thick black tights to try and hide them.
 I hate my bingo wings.
 I’ve gone from wearing cute little vest tops in the gym to only wanting to wear t-shirts and jumpers.
 I don’t even like wearing cropped gym leggings anymore, I feel much more comfortable in my full length ones.